Interviewing A Realtor With Great Questions

 - How will you verify that the buyer is qualified to purchase my home?

 The Realtor should be checking that the buyer is qualified by making sure that there is a legitimate pre-approval letter accompanying the offer and speaking with the buyer’s lender.
 Under no circumstances should you accept a pre-qualification letter instead of a pre-approval letter.
 There is a huge difference!
 A pre-qualification letter tells you very little about the buyer’s ability to get a loan.

 - How much do you charge to sell my home and why?

 The Realtor should be making sure they explain how they get paid and what they do for the money earned.
 Commissions can vary from agent to agent but don’t be shortsighted here.
 If the going rate is X, don’t necessarily think you are saving money if an agent tells you that they will charge Y instead.

 - Will you allow me to terminate the listing contract if I am not completely satisfied?

 The above Real Estate information on how to interview a Realtor with real estate interview questions was provided by Bill Gassett, a Nationally recognized leader in his field.
-Bill can be reached via email at email@example.com or by phone at 508-435-5356.
-Bill has helped people move in and out of many Metrowest towns for the last 25+ Years.
+Bill can be reached via email at email@example.com or by phone at 508-625-0191.
+Bill has helped people move in and out of many Metrowest towns for the last 34+ Years.